chinamike65/hugo-tuolesi/content/book3/book3en.md

 When the Muni girl heard the Buddha's prophecy, she rejoiced in her heart and bowed to the Buddha.

-After hearing this, King Ajataseth asked the old woman, "I have done a lot of meritorious deeds, and the Muni girl only lit a lamp, but she was foretold by the Buddha.
+After hearing this, King Ajatashatru asked the old woman, "I have done a lot of meritorious deeds, and the Muni girl only lit a lamp, but she was foretold by the Buddha.
 What is the reason?"

 297